rust-lang/rust/text/0000-public-private-dependencies.md

   considered a public dependency
 * The `Cargo.toml` manifest needs to be extended to support declaring public dependencies
+* The `public` attribute of dependencies needs to appear in the Cargo index in order to be used by Cargo during version resolution
 * The `cargo publish` process needs to be changed to warn (or prevent) the publishing of crates that have undeclared public dependencies
 * Crates.io should show public dependencies more prominently than private ones.